Tramet/tramet-dashboard-frontend/README.md

 # Tramet Frontend

-Online dashboard to manage the statistics, logistic, and operations of the transport of Tramet ©️.
+Online dashboard to manage the statistics, logistic, and operations aswell as the servies that Tramet ©️ offers.

 ## Install node modules